 Buda or Pest

-The city of The city of Budapest is divided by the Danube River into two parts – Buda and Pest.
+The city of of Budapest is divided by the Danube River into two parts – Buda and Pest.
 In the mural, the Buda side is depicted as a turtle-human hybrid, while Pest is shown as the more lively side of the city.
 Here, the artist is expressing that although these two areas are within the same city, each one couldn’t be any more different.

 Budapest Ain’t That Small